-Dr. Timm Golueke is a German dermatologist certified in both Germany and the US.
-These ampoules can go on at night after cleansing and toning, or during the day time when you’re not wearing makeup.
-The anti-oxidative formula promises to protect skin from environmental aggressors and urban pollution.
-Considering I split my time between L.A. and NY, sometimes I just feel like walking-talking city smog.
-While I couldn’t see the effects of this on pollution-related damage, I could definitely see a difference in the glow of my skin.
+This anti-oxidative formula, which files Japanese green tea and hyaluronic acid among its ingredient list, promises to protect skin from environmental aggressors and urban pollution.
+Considering I split my time between Los Angeles and New York, I'm prone to feeling like walking-talking city smog.
+While I couldn’t see the effects of these ampoules on pollution-related damage, I could definitely see a difference in the glow factor of my skin.

 Susanne Kauffmann Pollution Skin Defence System

 Once the ampoule’s open, it’s time to enjoy.
-This is a 15-day program with 3 sets of vials: Vitamin c, ectoin, and coenzyme Q10.
-The first 5 days of the skin renewal process begin with vitamin c.
-Next is ectoin, which is a serum that protects the skin from UVA (the skin-aging UV rays) while counteracting the effects of accelerated skin aging from the sun (yes, please).
+This particular one is a 15-day program with three sets of vials: vitamin C, ectoin, and coenzyme Q10.
+The first five days of the skin renewal process begin with vitamin C. Next is ectoin, which is a serum that protects the skin from UVA (the skin-aging UV rays) while counteracting the effects of accelerated skin aging from the sun (yes, please).
 Lastly, coenzyme Q10 (or just Q10 for short) is a naturally-occurring molecule in our DNA that protects collagen and skin elasticity enzymes.
 This step in the ampoule regimen was my favorite.
 It restores balance to the skin and makes it feel so pump, you’ll swear your cheek is an uncooked Pillsbury biscuit.

 Dr. Grandel Hyaluron Ampoule

-Dr. Grandel calls this concentrate’s effects “wrinkle filling”, which makes sense given that injectable dermal fillers are made from hyaluronic acid.
-Depending on how dry your skin is, or how indulgent you’ve recently been, this can be a one- to four-week program.
+The hero ingredient here is hyaluronic acid, making its "wrinkle-filling" description pretty spot-on, given that injectable dermal fillers are made from hyaluronic acid.
+"A hyaluronic acid ampoule will serve your skin some extra needed moisture and hydration," says Husain.
+Depending on how dry your skin is (or how indulgent you’ve recently been), this can be a one- to four-week program.
 Personally, I love my skin to look and feel hydrated, so I went through this system in a week (I know, I’m excessive and have only two speeds: fast and faster), but it could easily last someone a month for a definitive hydration reset.

 A little-known French secret, this homeopathic pharmacy find is a must.
-Every French girl I know who has perfect skin uses these trace mineral-balancing ampoules.
-Because it's homeopathic, you can also drink the magnesium supplement, but most girls (myself included) apply it topically at night time after cleansing and toning.
+Every French person I know who has perfect skin uses these trace mineral-balancing ampoules.
+Because it's homeopathic, you can also drink the magnesium supplement, but most people (myself included) apply it topically at night time after cleansing and toning.